7RU7H/CTFs/HackTheBox/Retired-Machines/Absolute/Absolute-Helped-Through.md

 Date:
 Difficulty:  Insane - but not hard as when released due to AD hacking Tool issues
 Goals:
+- Azure AD changes overhaul
 - Silver, Golden, Diamond and Sapphire Tickets
+- VS Code / Codium and snyk plugin is must to have!
 Learnt:
 - [tron for Cleaning you Windows](https://github.com/bmrf/tron)
 - `grep -B $LinesBefore -A $LinesAfter `